maverickspectacle/database/pages/race.md

 All of this suggests that from a biological or population genetics perspective, there is a level of use to using race as a category.
 It is simple, it corresponds already to most people's folk understandings of race, and it also corresponds to actual genetic differences between populations.
 There is a second argument against the usage of race as a category in science, and that is the concern that it can be used to legitimate oppression and claims of superiority.
 This argument was already addressed <span style="background:Red">here</span>.

+Additionally, from a medical perspective, having consistent racial classifications can provide some value.
+Pharmacogenetics research has very inconsistent race and ethnic classification due to racial definitions differing between various studies.
+Common taxonomy of geographic ancestry could produce reproducible research and clinical implementation of its results<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6612983/</ref>.
+There may be some benefit in using traditional folk categories if they allow for good identification by a doctor or good self-identification of one's ethnic origin, and hence of one's genetic propensities from a medical perspective.

 ## Implications

 It is possible to assert that there are differences between races, including psychological differences, without having the concept of race necessarily be regarded as legitimate.
 For example, if you took a group of 100 people in a room and randomly assigned 50 to one side of the room, and the other 50 to the other side of the room, it is possible that there would exist mean group differences on a variety of metrics in spite of the complete randomness of the assignment of the groups.
 But even this is more of an extreme of a race than what race denialists have, because they don't suggest that races don't have differences between one another.
 Rather, they just suggest that race is a gradient so it's arbitrary to make a cutoff point between two groups in the gradient.
 In this situation, the dimension upon which the gradient exists would by definition imply a difference between the groups you identify, even if the groups are arbitrary in nature.